KhronosGroup/glTF/extensions/2.0/Khronos/KHR_displaymapping_pq/README.md

 Another reason to provide means for deterministic brightness (light intensity) values is how the brain perceives brightness.
 According to research (Bernstein et al. 2018) the mind's perception of brightness is mostly the same, regardless of object brightness.
 The difference in the perception of the object's brightness is based on background color.
-This means that in order to have deterministic control of perceived brightness it is important to be able to control both object and background color, for instance by a set light contribution range.
+In order to have deterministic control of perceived brightness it is important to be able to control both object and background color, for instance by a set light contribution range.

 This extension also provides the specification for using HDR compatible display outputs while at the same time retaining compatibility with SDR display outputs.